Skip to main content

 About

-Alexey Gorshkov is an adjunct associate professor in the Department of Physics and UMIACS.
+Alexey Gorshkov is an adjunct professor in the Department of Physics and UMIACS.
 He is also a physicist in the Quantum Measurement Division of NIST and a Fellow in the Joint Center for Quantum Information and Computer Science (QuICS) and the Joint Quantum Institute.

 Gorshkov leads a theoretical research group working at the interface of quantum information science, quantum optics, atomic and molecular physics, and condensed matter physics.
 The long-term goals of the group are to understand and control large interacting quantum systems, as well as to design and create new ones.